Overview

 For each time interval, the image at each energy band contributes a single point to the spectrum.
 The result will be a spectrum for each time interval.

-The error on that point is computed by finding the maximum value of the image elements outside all defined regions, and dividing by the maximum value of the image elements in the regions used, and dividing by 3, i.e. (max of noise) / (max of signal) / 3.
-This error determination is heuristic and improvements are being studied.
+The error on that point is computed by a technique Sam Krucker uses for CLEAN images - we find the maximum value of the image elements outside all defined regions, divide by the maximum value of the image elements in the regions used, and divide that by 3, i.e. (max_noise / max_signal / 3.).
+This error determination needs improvement.
+However, this error is normally used only for plotting the spectrum with error bars, but is not the error used when fitting the spectrum.
+The OSPEX parameter spex_error_use_expected controls what errors are used in fitting:

 If the spex_image_full_srm option is set (RHESSI only), then the diagonal SRM is calculated and applied to the spectrum to convert to counts/cm^2/sec/arcsec^2 (basically reversing the conversion from counts to photons applied in the RHESSI image object).
 A full SRM incorporating all off-diagonal elements is calculated for each attenuator state that occurred during the time of the image cube, and stored in the spex_drm object for use in converting the spectrum to photon rate or flux.
 You will notice that if this option is set (spex_image_full_srm=1), you have the option to plot in count or photon space, whereas you can only plot in photon space if the option is not set.
 You can retrieve the calculated SRM in the same way you would normally retrieve data from any of the objects: drm = o->getdata(class='spex_drm').
 Use the /all_filters keyword to get the drm matrix for all attenuator states. print o->get(/spex_drm_filter) prints the attenuator state values.